Losing a drone is painful!

-Recently launched drones [that equips modern technology] comes with a set of safety features.
+Recently launched drones [that equips modern technology] come with a set of safety features.

 So it is a wise choice to take precautions or have a tracking system installed on your drone.

-This article contains list of instructions that you can follow to find your lost drone or avoid losing one.
+This article contains a list of instructions that you can follow to find your lost drone or avoid losing one.

-If you don’t want to lose your hundreds [maybe thousands] dollars drone in future, then read this article till the end.
+If you don’t want to lose your hundreds [maybe thousands] dollars drone in the future, then read this article till the end.

 Also, don’t worry!
 If you already have lost a drone that did not have a tracker.

 We have a few suggestions for you as well that might get your downed drone back.